vcs512/FreeRTOS_esp32_utils/readme.md

-# FreRTOS - ESP32 utils
+# FreeRTOS - ESP32 utils

 Utilities and snippets for using FreeRTOS in ESP32.